vasilakisfil/Introspected-REST/README.md

-We still want to preserve the "functionality" requirement in the concept of MicroTypes, however such functionality should be in the context of media formats as [RFC 6831](https://tools.ietf.org/html/rfc6838) indicates. llllllimitations
+We still want to preserve the "functionality" requirement in the concept of MicroTypes, however such functionality should be in the context of media formats as [RFC 6831](https://tools.ietf.org/html/rfc6838) indicates.

+Possible problems or misses that arise from such pattern are discussed in the Limitations and enhancements section.
+(media type parameters constraints, functionlity contraing, a client might want a more complex combination ( like I am ok with MT-A if it offers paginationA AND querying B, otherwise go with MT-C).
++add a note that this is in infant stage and the community will drive the IETF to create/alter standards for it.
++ add note about Media Type functionality taken from shims

+llllllimitations